plone/bobtemplates.plone/docs/develop.rst

 Template Registration
 =====================

-Even though you can use bobtemplates without registration, we should register the template to allow plonecli and future mrbob versions to query for it.
+Even though you can use bobtemplates without registration, you should register the template to allow plonecli and future mrbob versions to query for it.
-The registration is done either by adding a Python entry point into the ``setup.py`` of ``bobtemplates.plone`` or by adding your own custom ``bobtemplates`` package with a short method to the ``bobregistry.py`` file.
+The registration is done by adding a Python entry point into the ``setup.py`` of ``bobtemplates.plone`` and by adding a short method to the ``bobregistry.py`` file.
+You can of course create your own custom package, analog to bobtemplates.plone and register your templates plonecli the same way.

 Let's look first on the entry point:

 .. code-block:: python